Good and Bad Reasons to Tap Home Equity in 2026

 Unexpected medical bills, job loss, or helping a family member through a crisis can justify using home equity—especially if you need access to a large amount quickly and want to spread out repayment over time.

 Keep in mind that you may no longer qualify for the loan if you lose your job.
-That’s why it’s a good idea to open a zero-balance HELOC while you have a job if you see shaky employment in your future.
+That’s why it’s a good idea to open a zero-balance HELOC while you’re still employed if you anticipate potential income disruption down the road.

 Debt Consolidation